Sociology examines why people think and behave as they do in relationships, groups, institutions, and societies.

 In online discussions and polls, students reflect critically on their own experiences and ideas, as well as on the ideas of sociologists.
 Interactive multimedia activities include personal and historical accounts to which students can respond, using methods of inquiry from sociology.
 Written assignments provide opportunities to practice and develop skills in thinking and communicating about human relationships, individual and group identity, and all other major course topics.

-This course is built to the National Council for the Social Studies (NCSS) Expectations of Excellence: Curriculum Standards for Social Studies.
+This course is built to state standards and the National Council for the Social Studies (NCSS) Expectations of Excellence: Curriculum Standards for Social Studies.